kobr4/PBXCrew2017/README.md

 # PBXCrew2017

-CPP solver that did not make it
+CPP solver that did not make it to Google Hashcode 2017 qualification contest

 Dynamic solution with served request propagation/flagging